metalsmith/metalsmith/README.md

 ## Installation

 NPM:

 ```
 npm install metalsmith
 ```

-Yarn
+Yarn:

 ```
 yarn add metalsmith
 ```

 ## Plugins

 Check out the website for a list of [plugins](https://metalsmith.io/plugins).

 ## How does it work?

 Metalsmith works in three simple steps:

 1. Read all the files in a source directory.
 2. Invoke a series of plugins that manipulate the files.
 3. Write the results to a destination directory!

 Each plugin is invoked with the contents of the source directory, and each file can contain YAML front-matter that will be attached as metadata, so a simple file like...